kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--time = now`
 By default, Duplicati will list and restore files from the most recent backup, use this option to select another item.
 You may use relative times, like "-2M" for a backup from two months ago.

+### unittest-mode
+`--unittest-mode = false`
+When running in unittest mode, no automatic fixes are applied, which assumes that the input data is always in perfect shape.
+This option is not intended for use in daily backups, but required for testing purposes to reveal potential problems.

 ### upload-unchanged-backups
 `--upload-unchanged-backups = false`
 If no files have changed, Duplicati will not upload a backup set.
 If the backup data is used to verify that a backup was executed, this option will make Duplicati upload a backupset even if it is empty.